There are now 2,869 cases of the coronavirus (COVID-19) in B.C. after health officials announced 20 new cases Thursday.

-Provincial health officer Dr. Bonnie Henry reports that there are 1,076 cases in Vancouver Coastal Health (VCH), 1,865 in Fraser Health, 143 on Vancouver Island, 360 in Interior Health and 86 in Northern Health.
+Provincial health officer, Dr. Bonnie Henry reports that there are 970 cases in Vancouver Coastal Health (VCH), 1,504 in Fraser Health, 131 on Vancouver Island, 199 in Interior Health and 65 in Northern Health.

 There have been no new health-care facility outbreaks.
-In total, one long-term care or assisted-living facility and two acute-care facilities have active outbreaks.
+In total, six long-term care or assisted-living facilities and one acute-care facility have active outbreaks.

-There have been no new COVID-19 related deaths, for a total of 194 fatalities in the province.
+There have been two new COVID-19 related deaths, for a total of 173 deaths in British Columbia.

-There are 242 active cases of COVID-19 in the province and 3,151 people who tested positive for COVID-19 have recovered.
+There are 179 active cases of COVID-19 in the province and 2,517 people who tested positive have recovered.